 Dr Roman Lukaszewski, who serves at Chief Diagnostic Officer of Dstl, graduated from The University of Nottingham with a BSc (Hons) in Zoology and gained a PhD in Immunology from the University of Manchester.
 He is now a Dstl Fellow with responsibility for the Diagnostic research programme.
 He has published work on the pathogenesis, diagnosis and treatment of a number of viral and bacterial ACDP category III and IV agents as well as on the pre-symptomatic diagnosis of sepsis in patient populations.
 Dr Lukaszewski was the PI for the DTRA- funded project referred to in the current BAA, correlating Pre-Symptomatic Biomarkers for Sepsis” (HDTRA1-12-D-0003-0011).
 Dr Lukaszewski was Dstl’s Senior Scientific Advisor for the recent Ebola outbreak in Sierra Leone.

-Dr Miller brings extensive medical technology commercialisation experience, and a history of entrepreneurship, including the leadership of three medtech SMEs.
+Dr Iain Miller serves as CEO of Presymptom Health, he brings extensive medical technology commercialisation experience, and a history of entrepreneurship, including the leadership of three medtech SMEs.
 His career has been split between the US and the EU, with commercial strategy experience base spanning GE Healthcare, Biomerieux, Myriad Genetics, Celgene, Amgen, J&J, Sanofi, Philips, Oxford Immunotec, Abbott Diagnostics and InnovateUK, in addition to various venture-backed SMEs and investor groups.
 At GE, Iain served as Global Head, Precision Medicine Strategy & Partnerships and, previously, at diagnostic leader Biomerieux, led strategy and business development for the precision medicine business unit.
 Within the UK Department of Health, Iain has also sat on the NICE Technology Appraisal Committee and, on an ongoing basis, serve as an assessor and panellist for Innovate UK, the leading funder of health technology innovation.
 Iain holds a PhD in Biomedical Engineering from the University of Strathclyde and an MBA from Edinburgh’s Heriot-Watt Business School.

 Mervyn Singer is Professor of Intensive Care Medicine at University College London.
 His primary research interests are sepsis and multi-organ failure, infection, shock and haemodynamic monitoring.
 Funding for these activities primarily comes from the Wellcome Trust, Medical Research Council and National Institute for Health Research.
 He developed an oesophageal Doppler haemodynamic monitor that is now in widespread use worldwide, the use of which has been shown in multiple studies to improve outcomes after major surgery and reduce length of stay.
 He has led on a number of important multi-centre trials in critical care.
 He has authored various papers and textbooks including the Oxford Handbook of Critical Care, now in its 3rd edition, and is a Council member of the International Sepsis Forum.
 He was the first UK intensivist to be awarded Senior Investigator status by the National Institute for Health Research, and to be invited to give plenary lectures at the European and US Intensive Care Congresses.